 But more importantly, Swiss Coffee by Benjamin Moore has slightly green undertones, which means it can appear to be a green hue in certain lighting.
 Between the warmth of the color and the green undertones, Swiss Coffee is my least favorite of the popular white wall colors and one I won't personally use.
 You can see the green undertones in this dining room below (at least I can see them).

 As with most undertones, the green undertones really aren't apparent when looking at a paint chip.
 But did you know that paint chips from stores aren't actually made from paint, so they aren't entirely accurate?
 That's why testing paint colors using REAL paint (like Samplize paint samples) in your actual home is sooooo important.
-It's one of the best tips I have about how to choose paint colors for your home.

 What colors go with Benjamin Moore Swiss Coffee?